Ming-Yeung-Alfred-Meng/make-it-stand/README.md

          \end{cases}
 $$

   Formula of $c_{ij}$ adopted from [Finite Element Derivation of the Discrete Laplacian](https://github.com/alecjacobson/geometry-processing-smoothing#finite-element-derivation-of-the-discrete-laplacian).
-More detail about the Laplacian is also available from the link.
+More detail about the Laplacian is also available on that page.

 #### Gradient Descent
 **In Progress**